eirini-zormpa/r-training/README.md

 - Slides for Session 3: Data wrangling with `tidyr` and `dplyr`
 - Slides for Session 4: Data visualisation with `ggplot2`
 - Slides for Session 5: Literate programming with Quarto

+The scripts created during the session can be found in the `demos` folder.

 These materials were based on the [Data Carpentry R for Social Scientists lessons](https://datacarpentry.org/r-socialsci/index.html).